jonobr1/expressing-kandinsky/site/README.md

-# Expressing K
+# Introduction

-Understanding Kandinsky's theories, techniques, and practice through bite-sized and interactive explorations known as [contemplations](#the-contemplations).
+Understanding Kandinsky's theories, techniques, and practice through bite-sized and real-time explorations known as [contemplations](#the-contemplations), a term specifically devised for _Expressing Kandinsky_.

 ## Why "Contemplation"?